dacunni/FastRender/README.md

 # FastRender

-These are not the bits you're looking for ...
+This is my personal ray tracer project.
+It is very much a work in progress.

-Just a personal ray tracer project.
-Nothing to see here.
-Move along.
+Check out the [gallery](http://dacunni.github.io/render_gallery.html) for examples of the recent renders.

 # Installing dependencies